digitallawyer/openlegaldictionary/_definitions/intemperance.md

 ---
 title: Intemperance
 permalink: "/definitions/intemperance.html"
-body: Habitual intemperance Is that degree of intemperance from the use of intoxicating drinks which dis-quaiifies the person a great portion of the time from properly attending to business, or which would reasonably inflict a course of great mental anguish upon an innocent party.
+body: Habitual intemperance is that degree of intemperance from the use of intoxicating drinks which dis-quaiifies the person a great portion of the time from properly attending to business, or which would reasonably inflict a course of great mental anguish upon an innocent party.
 Clv.
 Code CaL § 106.
 And see Mowry v.
 Home L. Ins.